carpentries/instructor-training/episodes/11-load.md

 > 2. Jumble the code
 > 3. Paste your jumbled code block into the etherpad
 > 4. Determine the correct order of your partner's else's code block
+>
+> This challenge should take about 6 minutes.
 > {: .challenge}

 [cognitive-load-crit]: https://edtechdev.wordpress.com/2009/11/16/cognitive-load-theory-failure/